 10 Essential Live Chat Best Practices & How to Execute Them

-For most customers, live chat is their customer support platform of choice for voicing their concerns.
-Apart from this, live chat continuously proves itself to be a powerful selling tool.
+For most customers, live chat is their go-to platform for voicing their concerns.
+Apart from this, live chat is also a powerful selling tool.

 live chat best practices